01walid/walid.dev/content/blog/self-sufficient-python-aws-lambda/index.md

 By default, Python puts its installed packages at `/usr/lib/pythonX.Y/site-packages` where `/usr` (sometimes `/usr/local`) is known as the prefix (`sys.prefix`).

 This is hardcoded when you compile Python and you do `./configure --prefix=..`.
-Depending on your Linux distribution / OS, `sys.prefix` could slightly change.
+Depending on your Linux distribution / OS, `sys.prefix` could slightly differ.

 This prefix can be manipulated, that's how tools like [virtualenv](https://virtualenv.pypa.io) work, but there's a whole machinery behind the scene to make virtual environments work and use the standard library at the hardcoded  `sys.prefix` without breaking things.